 In this tutorial, we will show you how to install Let’s Encrypt SSL using DirectAdmin.
 For those of you who didn’t know, Let’s Encrypt is a free open certificate authority (CA) that provides free certificates for websites and other services.
-The service, which is backed by the Electronic Frontier Foundation, Mozilla, Cisco Systems, and Akamai.
+The service is backed by the Electronic Frontier Foundation, Mozilla, Cisco Systems, and Akamai.
 Unfortunately, LetsEncrypt.org certificates currently have a 3 month lifetime.
 This means you’ll need to renew your certificate quarterly for now.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 sudo‘ to the commands to get root privileges.
-I will show you through the step-by-step install Let’s Encrypt SSL using DirectAdmin on CentOS 7 server.
+I will show you the step-by-step install Let’s Encrypt SSL using DirectAdmin on CentOS 7 server.

 Install Let’s Encrypt SSL using DirectAdmin

 Step 1.
 First, let’s start by ensuring your system is up-to-date.

 Step 2.
 Log in to your DirectAdmin VPS via SSH as user root.